Inogen Portable Oxygen Concentrators: Devices and Pricing

 You can purchase an Inogen oxygen therapy system on the company’s website or call their sales line at 855-694-6643.
 Buying online is faster, but speaking to a customer care agent on the phone is a great way to get expert input and customize your purchase.
 Given Inogen’s return policy, you’ll probably want to buy everything during one purchase.

-As I reviewed Inogen’s website, I was reminded that supplemental oxygen of any kind requires a prescription from a doctor.
+Supplemental oxygen of any kind requires a prescription from a doctor.
 Make sure you’ve received a prescription and discussed your needs with your medical provider before beginning your search for a portable oxygen concentrator.
 Once you place your order, you’ll receive a call from an Inogen specialist, who will record your prescription information.

 Setting up Your Inogen System